 Company: Whole Foods

-Mission: Whole Foods Market is a dynamic leader in the quality food business.
-We are a mission-driven company that aims to set the standards of excellence for food retailers.
-We are building a business in which high standards permeate all aspects of our company.
+Mission: Our purpose is to nourish people and the planet.
+We’re a purpose-driven company that aims to set the standards of excellence for food retailers.
 Quality is a state of mind at Whole Foods Market.

 Vision: Whole foods, Whole People, Whole Planet.